Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Search strategy for at the HL-LHC

 \subsection{Background processes}

 In this section, we enumerate the SM background processes that can mimic the signal topology of same sign dimuons accompanied by multiple jets.
-For a detailed description of the background nomenclature, we refer the reader to Ref.~\cite{Saha:2025npi}.
 The relevant background categories are summarized below. \begin{enumerate} \item $VVV$: Triboson production constitutes one of the dominant SM backgrounds for our signal topology.
 The relevant triboson combinations include $Z_{\ell}Z_{\ell}Z_{h}$, $W_{\ell}W_{h}Z_{\ell}$, $W_{\ell}W_{\ell}W_{\ell}$, and $W_{\ell}Z_{\ell}Z_{h}$.
-Here, the subscripts $\ell$ and $h$ denote leptonic decays ($W \to \mu \nu$ or $Z \to \mu^+ \mu^-$) and hadronic decays ($V \to jj$) of the gauge bosons, respectively.
+Here, the subscripts $\ell$ and $h$ denote leptonic decays ($W \to \mu \nu_{\mu}$ or $Z \to \mu^+ \mu^-$) and hadronic decays ($V \to jj$) of the gauge bosons, respectively.
 These processes typically yield more than two muons in the final state and can therefore contribute to same sign dimuon signatures.
 The accompanying multiple jets arise either from hadronic gauge-boson decays or from additional QCD radiation during parton showering and hadronization.

 \item $VV+\text{jets}$: In the diboson plus jets category, the dominant background contributions arise from the processes $W_{\ell}Z_{\ell}+\text{jets}$ and $Z_{\ell}Z_{\ell}+\text{jets}$.
-The leptonic decays of the gauge bosons produce multiple muons in the final state, while the required jet multiplicity is supplied by hard QCD radiation as well as parton showering effects.
+The leptonic decays of the gauge bosons produce multiple muons in the final state, while the required jet multiplicity comes from the additional jets.